platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 ## Setting up

-### Migrating from the Grid
+If you are running a non-Dedicated Platform.sh project (a Professional or non-Dedicated Enterprise plan), migrating it to Dedicated Generation 3 can be done by opening a support ticket to request it.
+At the moment, Dedicated projects cannot be migrated to Dedicated Generation 3, but support for this type of migration will soon be available.

 Open a Support ticket with the suggested title “Upgrade to Dedicated Generation 3".
 In the ticket, request to have your project upgraded.
 We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with those changes.

 Once started the process usually takes less than an hour.
 There should be no downtime on your production site, although you should not push any code to Git while the upgrade is in progress.
 When done, you can review the changes to your project through the management console.

-### Migrating from Dedicated

-Please [contact us](https://platform.sh/contact/) if you are interested in migrating to Dedicated Generation 3.